yang-zhang/yang-zhang.github.io/reading_list.md

       - Initialization: can't-do's
       - Baysian Optimization for model selection
       - Normalization - not to binary data
-      - Decay of learning rate
+      - Decay of learning rate - manual way

 -----